 This ELISA kit uses the Sandwich-ELISA principle.
-The micro ELISA plate provided in this kit has been pre-coated with an antibody specific to Human IgG.
-Samples (or Standards) and biotinylated detection antibody specific for Human IgG are added to the micro ELISA plate wells.
-Human IgG would combine with the specific antibody.
+The micro ELISA plate provided in this kit has been pre-coated with an antibody specific to Mouse IgG.
+Samples (or Standards) and biotinylated detection antibody specific for Mouse IgG are added to the micro ELISA plate wells.
+Mouse IgG would combine with the specific antibody.
 Then Avidin-Horseradish Peroxidase (HRP) conjugate are added successively to each micro plate well and incubated.
 Free components are washed away.
 The substrate solution is added to each well.
-Only those wells that contain Human IgG, biotinylated detection antibody and Avidin-HRP conjugate will appear blue in color.
+Only those wells that contain Mouse IgG, biotinylated detection antibody and Avidin-HRP conjugate will appear blue in color.
 The enzyme-substrate reaction is terminated by the addition of stop solution and the color turns yellow.
-The optical density (OD) is measured spectrophotometrically at a wavelength of 450 $\pm 2$ nm.
-The OD value is proportional to the concentration of Human IgG.
-You can calculate the concentration of Human IgG in the samples by comparing the OD of the samples to the standard curve.
+The optical density (OD) is measured spectrophotometrically at a wavelength of 450 \pm 2 nm.
+The OD value is proportional to the concentration of Mouse IgG.
+You can calculate the standard curve.